Date and time formatting

 • timestampFormatter is the name of the formatting function that is used to convert the timestamp value into desired format

 • the timestampFormatter can be passed the same parameters as the React components (calendar, calendarFormats, format) as if the function was called with these values.
-The values can be simple scalar values as well as objects (note calendarFormats should be an object)
+The values can be simple scalar values as well as objects (note calendarFormats should be an object).
+The params should be separated by semicolon ;.

 The described rules follow the formatting rules required by the i18n library used under the hood - i18next.
 You can learn more about the rules in the formatting section of the i18next documentation.